gillmullen/OODesignProject/Minutes/12-10-17Minutes.md

 ## Actions:
-* **Everyone**: fork the git repo and add name to contributors in readme, make pull request
+* **Everyone**: Fork the git repo and add name to contributors in readme, make pull request
-* **Ciara** - combine scenarios in github once everyone has uploaded theirs, and Structured walkthrough
+* **Ciara** - Combine scenarios in github once everyone has uploaded theirs, and structured walkthrough
 * **Everyone**- Use Cases & Diagrams
 * **Tom**- Class diagram, use Violet as agreed
 * **Gillian**- Minutes, tidy up and create dir on github